rjchallen/brexit-data-science/html/detail.md

 ### About the author

 Robert Challen is a health informatician with experience in data science and evidence based medicine.
-He was motivated to commission this survey and write this report, by the apparent lack of concrete evidence supporting the brexit debate.
+He was motivated to commission this survey, and write this report, by the apparent lack of concrete evidence supporting the brexit debate.